bolcom/hive_compared_bq/README.md

 ```

 If you face this problem, then just follow one of the 2 solutions proposed in the message above.<br/>
-The best solution is obviously to have some knowledge about the data and to directly indicate to the script which column is the best one to do some GroupBy, using the '--group-by-column' option.<br/>
+The best solution is obviously to have some knowledge about the data and to directly indicate to the script which column is the best one to do some GroupBy, using the `--group-by-column` option.<br/>
-The other possibility is to use the '--max-gb-percent' option and to make it higher than the default value (1%), in order to allow a bit less homogeneous distribution in the data of the GroupBy column and thus have more probability to find a GroupBy column.
+The other possibility is to use the `--max-gb-percent` option and to make it higher than the default value (1%), in order to allow a bit less homogeneous distribution in the data of the GroupBy column and thus have more probability to find a GroupBy column.

 ## Algorithm